scpwiki/tag-list/src/tags/README.md

 ## Defining individual tags

-A tag should be defined with properties that indicate to users what it is, and properties that indicate to Wikijump what to do with it.
+Tags are defined by specifying its name as the title of a new table.
+It can optionally contain additional properties.

+Tags should only contain alphanumeric characters (`A-Z`, `a-z`, `0-9`), `_`, and `-`.

+However, a tag can be defined named `*` (which will need to be wrapped in quotes, so the final table definition would be `["*"]`), which defines a wildcard tag, allowing any arbitrary undefined tag to be created.
+Properties set on the wildcard tag apply to all undefined tags (as opposed to being applied to all tags).

 Name | Defintion | Implementation recommendation
 --- | --- | ---
-**description** | Definition of this tag. | The description is shown when adding a tag, and the tag is suggested.
+**description** | Definition of this tag. | The description is shown when adding a tag, and when the tag is suggested.
 **permissions** | An inline table containing permissions.
 The keys can be: <ul><li>`add`: determines who can add this tag</li><li>`remove`: determines who can remove this tag</li><li>`modify`: determines who can add or remove _any_ tag on a page tagged with this</li></ul> The value for each is a string corresponding to a group of users: currently one of `"anyone"`, `"author"`, or `"staff"`; though more groups have yet to be defined.
 Permissions defined on a tag override permissions defined on a category; this is the only time that using `"anyone"` is useful.
 Bear in mind that if only staff can add a tag, allowing anyone to remove it is not recommended, as a malicious user could repeatedly remove it and create extra work. | A user who is not in the indicated group cannot perform that action on the tag.

 A tag can be defined with the following properties that indicate its relationship with other tags.